ATLAS 210x – A super little transceiver thanks to genius – Herb Johnson, W6QKI

 The Atlas 210x IF board – simple but effective

-If only life could be more like this!
+If only life could be a little more like this!

 The Atlas 210x audio board – a work of art

-One of the features of this little transceiver is that it boasts really beefy RF power transistors.
-I was really impressed to see the RF power meter registering well over 100 watts on side-band, even on the higher frequencies.
-This was a boon when operating mobile, especially on 80 metres, as my signal was able to emerge a few S points above the noise.
+I was impressed to see the RF power meter registering well over 100 watts on side-band, even on the higher frequencies.
+This was a boon when operating mobile, as I was able to overcome QRM for the benefit of receiving stations.

 The RF output stage is very easy to access by unscrewing two screws and hinging the panel down to reveal the circuit